AsheryMbilinyi/asheng/README.md

 ## Algorithm in detail

-### Part 1: Emotion Tracking
+### Part 1: Emotional Reaction Tracking

  ### Part 2: Combining Viewers Emotion data and Content-Based Filtering ("asheng algorithm")

-    asheng tracks emotion status for each movie a viewer has watched and based on that it ranks ten similar movies.
+    asheng tracks emotion reaction status for each movie a viewer has watched and based on that it ranks ten similar movies.
-    On the other end content-based filtering is perfomed for each watched move to determine another ten most similar movies based on contents.
+    On the other end Machine Learning based content filtering is perfomed for each watched move to determine another ten most similar movies based on contents.
 To give effective recommendation to the user, asheng optimally select most accurate top 10 similar from both ranking (emotions and content-based filtering).